 MH Vatavaran has in recent years organized major National Symposia such as The Art and Science of Paper Recycling.
 Students regularly participating in TERI, YUVA meet each year.
 In 2015-16 as part of Swachh Bharat Abhiyan, MH Vatavaran organized Swachh Parisar Abhiyan (Clean Environs Campaign).
 A large number of volunteers, including students, teachers and non-teaching staff participated in the campaign, led by the Principal.
-The Anti-litter Campaign continued in 2016 with members clearing the litter from within as well as outside the college.
+The Anti-litter Campaign continued in 2016-17 with members clearing the litter from the Vishwavidyalaya Metro Station and from within as well as outside the college.
 MH Vatavaran has also been actively organizing and participating in various Seminars, Workshops, Film screening on themes related to conservation and protection of environment.